FengZiYjun/Markdown-Notes/Notes for -Core Java-.md

 long---double
 long---float

-- When two values are conbined with a binary operator, both operands need to be converted.
+- When two values are combined with a binary operator, both operands need to be converted.
- - if one of the two operands is `double` or `float` or `long`, the other one will be converted into the same type.
+ - If one of the two operands is `double` or `float` or `long`, the other one will be converted into the same type.
- - Otherwise, both will be converted into an `int`
+ - Otherwise, both will be converted into an `int`.

 ### Casts
-same as C++
+the same as C++
 `int x = (int)9.9;`
-boolean type can not be cast into any numeric type. an alternative to conversion:  `b ?
+Boolean type can not be cast into any numeric type. an alternative to conversion:  `b ?
 1 : 0`

 ### String